tylermachen/tylermachen.github.io/_posts/2015-08-25-ruby-tips-style-guide.md

 {% endhighlight %}

 When it comes to Ruby, and many other programming languages, the computer does not care if your code looks pretty while it executes your program.
 However, programs are created and maintained by humans, so coding style is super important.<!--more-->
 One day, someone other than you is going to have to read your code.
+Even when you <em>are</em> working alone.
+Imagine working on a project, writing some sloppy code, and coming back to it a few months later.
+I guarantee you will waste hours trying to decipher your smelly, cryptic code.

 By writing code in a consistent manner and using some common best practices, you can make the world a better place for yourself and your fellow developers.

-This is a sampling of best practices based on the following ruby community resources:
+This post is a sampling of best practices based on the following ruby community resources:

 * <a href="https://github.com/bbatsov/ruby-style-guide">ruby style guide</a>
 * <a href="https://github.com/bbatsov/rails-style-guide">rails style guide</a>

-Above all else, be consistent, and if you are working on a project with a team, whatever style guidelines are approved should be followed.
+Above all else, be consistent, make your code readable, and if you are working on a project with a team, whatever style guidelines are approved should be followed.

 ### Tab Spacing
 Use soft tabs (two spaces) instead of hard tabs (four spaces) when indenting a line of code.